Supply Chain Process Design using the Queueing Theory

 Introduction to the Queuing Theory

-The cause of the productivity issues during this process is the time that needs to wait for a parcel in the conveyor before being packed.
+The cause of the productivity issues during this process is the time that needs to be spent waiting for a parcel in the conveyor before being packed.

 Your operator picking productivity is quite stable.

-However, when you may face issues that will slow down the process:
+However, you may face issues that will slow down the process:

 In the initial configuration, these events increase the waiting of the parcels in the WIP and impact the overall average CT.